anaserrasilva/MajorityRuleAndTreeIslands/README.md

 Supplementary data for:

-Serra Silva, A. and Wilkinson, M. (202#).
-On defining islands of trees and their effects on consensus. *In prep.*
+Serra Silva, A. and Wilkinson, M. (2021).
+[On defining islands of trees and their effects on consensus.](https://academic.oup.com/sysbio/article/70/6/1282/6179823)

 ### Contents of each folder